-A refrigerator and a microwave are available for your use in the kitchenette.
+A refrigerator and a microwave are available for your use in clinical locations; your supervisor will orient you to those spaces when you start your clinical rotations.
 Please clean up after yourself when you use the microwave and remember to throw away old food.

-There are several places in the hospital complex in which you can purchase food.
+There are several places in the main hospital complex in which you can purchase food.
 These include:

 - a.
-Cafeteria: First floor of hospital.
+Cafeteria: First floor of Glick hospital.
 You can put money on your ID, or arrange to have the cost of your purchase taken out of your paycheck. - b.
-Cafés (2nd-floor atrium of the outpatient plaza OR First floor near gift shop).
-Also takes "cashless" ID system. - c.
-C Market on the ground floor across from Radiology is a Marketplace for employees that is monitored by video camera.
+Café (First floor near gift shop of Glick hospital).
+Also takes "cash-less" ID system.

+- c.
+C Market on the ground floor of the old hospital main campus, across from Radiology, is a Marketplace for employees that is monitored by video camera.
 Employees create an account and add money to their account for purchase of drinks, snacks, and other essentials. - d.
 Outside of the main campus within walking distance are Half Moon Bakery, Cedarland, Garano's, and Subway.